 Students Julia Stoddard ’40 (left) and Susan Battey ’40 (right) have ice cream with Mary Sherrill, professor of chemistry, on Founder’s Day, 1939.

 Staff prepare to serve Deacon Porter’s hat, a steamed brown-bread pudding named for one of the College’s earliest trustees, on Founder’s Day in 1960.

 Trustees serve ice cream to students gathered at Mary Lyon’s grave on Founder’s Day, 1964.

 Students sing around Mary Lyon’s grave on Founder’s Day, 1987.

-Mount Holyoke, a traditionally women’s college, is for ambitious, independent students from around the world who embrace complexity, cultivate curiosity, and resolve to become agents of change.
-The tight-knit community is academically rigorous, intellectually adventurous, and socially conscious.
+Mount Holyoke is a women's college that is gender diverse: We welcome applications from female, transgender and nonbinary students.
+Mount Holyoke is a magnet for ambitious, independent students from around the world who embrace complexity, cultivate curiosity and resolve to become agents of change.
+Our tight-knit community is academically rigorous, intellectually adventurous and socially conscious.
 As one of the most diverse research liberal arts colleges in the United States, Mount Holyoke prepares students for leadership and cultural awareness on a global scale.
-Mount Holyoke graduates thrive in all fields, on all continents, and in a vast array of languages.
+Mount Holyoke graduates thrive in all fields, on all continents and in a vast array of languages.